tarwn/lessthandot-hugo/blogs/content/posts/2014-03-10-azure-web-sites-deployment-and-unit-testing.md

 **5.** Run the deploy.cmd file to test it out

-I received an error on my first run because nuget wasn&#8217;t available.
+I received an error on my first run because nuget wasn't available.
 I enabled package restore on the solution and tried again and it worked.
 Later I found the same section (Deployment section, subsection 1) of this script was failing on Azure, so I ended up commenting it out entirely.

 This may no longer be an issue, the Azure team has been updating things frequently and newer versions may be improved since.